AnalogJ/hatchet/README.md

 ## Option 1: Enable "Less secure app" access

 - Go to the [Less secure app access](https://myaccount.google.com/lesssecureapps) section of your Google Account.
 You might need to sign in.
-- Turn Allow less secure apps off.
+- Turn Allow less secure apps on.

 ## Option 2: Create an App Password (required for 2FA protected accounts)